To provide advice and counsel to the Los Angeles Homeless Services Authority (LAHSA) and its partners

 In Gloria's spare time she enjoys learning about new innovative ways to end homelessness while blending the outlook from a client, and a service provider perspective.

-Apolonio "Apple" E. Muñoz III CPSS, a disabled US Army Combat Veteran with one tour in Baghdad, Iraq in 2003.
+Apolonio "Apple" E. Muñoz III CPSS (He/They) is a disabled US Army Combat Veteran with one tour in Baghdad, Iraq in 2003.
 Apple joined the Lived Experience Advisory Board (LEAB) at the Los Angeles Homeless Services Authority (LAHSA) in September 2017, when he was a participant in the HUD-VASH Program.
-Through the LEAB he has the ear of the policy makers, sharing first-hand experience and knowledge on what it is like to be homeless in Los Angeles.
-Apple is proud to represent the SPA 7 communities, as well as the LGBT & Veteran subpopulations throughout Los Angeles.
+Through LEAB he has the ear of the policymakers, sharing first-hand experience and knowledge on what it is like to be homeless in Los Angeles.
+Apple is proud to represent the SPA 6 & 7 communities, as well as the LGBT & Veteran subpopulations throughout Los Angeles.
+He believes that these particular subpopulations have a unique voice that is seldom heard, especially those in the LGBT community, and by being able to serve on LEAB he can make sure those voices are heard loud and proud!

+In his day job, Apple is a licensed life & health insurance agent with several major carriers.
 Apple is a Certified Veteran Peer Support Specialist, ASIST Certified Suicide Prevention Specialist, Certified VA Community Integration Specialist, and is also certified in Mental Health First Aid.
 He has also received numerous recognitions from local non-profits, the State of California, LA County, and the US Congress for his advocacy and work with the LGBT & Veteran Communities.
-But that’s not all: he’s a volunteer, advisor and board member with several local, regional and national LGBT and Veteran non-profits.
+But that’s not all: he’s a volunteer, advisor and board member with several local, regional, and national LGBT and Veteran non-profits.

 I am an interabled senior citizen, whose mode of transport is a power wheelchair.
 My advocacy includes, but is not limited to, a heart for the hopeless and throwaway segments of society.
 I have counseled and been the help for suicidal teens and an ear for mentally ill people.
 I am a member of the ADA Network for the City of Pasadena. included a passion for the hopeless.